 Curriculum and Structure Comparison

 When discussing whether O-Levels are harder than GCSEs, one must consider the core differences in the curriculum and structure of these two educational assessments.
+The curriculum and structure are key factors in determining the difficulty level faced by students at Lady Evelyn Independent School and elsewhere.

 O-Levels, or Ordinary Levels, were introduced in the United Kingdom in the 1950s and were typically characterised by a more traditional and less flexible curriculum.
+This exam-focused heavily on subject-specific knowledge and often required students to memorise large amounts of factual information.
+O-Level candidates were expected to display a high level of proficiency across a narrower range of subjects.
+The assessments were quite rigorous, with a strong emphasis on end-of-course exams.

+From an analytical perspective, some argue that O-Levels might have been harder due to their reliance on a single exam to determine a student’s grade.
+GCSEs, with their inclusion of coursework, offer multiple opportunities to achieve grades, thus potentially lowering the overall pressure for students.
 However, the increased range of subjects and the inclusion of practical assessments in GCSEs can complicate the learning process, adding different dimensions to the educational experience.

 Assessment Methods: O-Levels vs GCSEs